microsoft/fluentui/packages/react-button/SPEC.md

 #### Enabled state

-An enabled `Button` communicates interaction by having styling that invites the user to click/tap on it to navigate through content.
+An enabled `Button` communicates interaction by having styling that invites the user to click/tap on it to trigger an action.

 #### Disabled state

-A disabled `Button` is non-interactive, disallowing the user to click/tap on it to navigate through content.
+A disabled `Button` is non-interactive, disallowing the user to click/tap on it to trigger an action.

 #### Hovered state